gcaldasl/gcaldasl/README.md

 ## 🐱‍👤 About Me:

 <p align='center'>
 24 years old.
 Software Engineering student living in Brazil.
-Currently working into learning and improving my skills in React/Go.
+Currently working into learning and improving my skills in Go and DevOps.

 - ✍ You can find my projects here on Github.
 - 🔭 I’m currently working on learning Japanese in my spare time.